Relaxing Equivariance Constraints with Non-stationary Continuous Filters

-\textbf{Symmetry misspecification and approximate equivariance.} Equivariance constraints are extensively used in machine learning.
-But, if data does not inherently follow a particular symmetry, such constraints can become prohibitive.
-For instance, \citet{liu2018intriguing} raised an `intriguing failing' in convolutional neural networks and showed that activations of convolutional layers can not encode absolute coordinate information.
-The same work also proposed an ad-hoc solution, effectively breaking equivariance constraints by explicitly adding coordinate information.
-To achieve the same result, \citet{finzi2021residual} proposed to break equivariance of a convolutional layer by summing it with a non-equivariant fully-connected layer.
-The fully-connected layer does introduce many additional parameters compared to the convolutional layer. \citet{romero2021learning} consider a sparse local support around the group identity element to break equivariance.
+\paragraph{Symmetry misspecification and approximate equivariance.} Although symmetry constraints can be very effective in machine learning, they can become prohibitive if data does not exactly follow the enforced symmetry.
+For instance, \citet{liu2018intriguing} raised an `intriguing failing' of convolutional neural networks by showing that they can not encode absolute coordinate information.
+Adding explicit coordinate information was proposed as an ad-hoc solution to the problem, effectively breaking strict equivariance constraints.
+To achieve the same result, \citet{finzi2021residual} proposed to break equivariance of a convolutional layer by summing it with a non-equivariant fully-connected layer, requiring many additional parameters.
+Alternatively, \citet{romero2021learning} consider a sparse local support around the group identity element to break equivariance.
 This is effective for sparsely sampled subgroups, such as rotation, but becomes less practical for more densely sampled groups such as translation where the local support could lead to very sparse feature maps.
-Lastly, \citet{wang2022approximately} propose a relaxed convolutional operator similar to our non-stationary approach, but require a low-rank factorization which potentially limits the expressivity of the feature maps.
-The same work briefly discusses a mathematical description without such factorization similar to our proposal which is deemed \enquote{too large a trainable weight space to be practical}.
+Lastly, \citet{wang2022approximately} propose a relaxed convolutional operator similar to our non-stationary approach, but require a low-rank factorisation which potentially limits the expressivity of the feature maps.
+The same work briefly discusses a mathematical description without such factorisation similar to our proposal which is deemed \enquote{too large a trainable weight space to be practical}.
 This is true for discrete convolutional kernels.
-Instead we define our kernels as continuous kernels \cite{romero2021ckconv} parameterized with a finite number of parameters.
+Instead we define our kernels as continuous kernels \cite{romero2021ckconv} parameterised with a finite number of parameters.
 Consequently, our weight space becomes tractable and does not pose a problem at all.